icons8/lunacy-docs/docs/layerstyles.md

 comments: false

 # Hero section
-title: Layer and text styles
+title: Styles
-description: Learn how to speed up your work with layer and text styles
+description: Learn how to speed up your work with styles
 icon: 'rich-text-converter'

 # Micro navigation